KevinWorkman/HappyCoding/tutorials/google-cloud/java-8/_posts/2019-03-24-datastore.md

 The solution to this problem is to use some kind of **persistent storage** to store the data somewhere safer.
 You might use a database, or file storage.

-This tutorial introduces a tool called Datastore, which allows us to store data using a relatively simple Java API.
+This tutorial introduces a tool called Datastore, which lets us store data using a relatively simple Java API.

 # Datastore

-[Datastore](https://cloud.google.com/appengine/docs/standard/java/datastore/) is a [NoSQL](https://en.wikipedia.org/wiki/NoSQL) database that allows us to store and load data using Java code.
+[Datastore](https://cloud.google.com/appengine/docs/standard/java/datastore/) is a [NoSQL](https://en.wikipedia.org/wiki/NoSQL) database that lets us store and load data using Java code.

 Here's what our above example would look like using Datastore: